 Is It Authentic Learning or Not?

-A grade five teacher once shared a wonderful presentation of student written and recorded persuasive "Saving Energy" stories with me.
+A grade five teacher once shared a wonderful collection of student written and recorded persuasive "Saving Energy" stories with me.
 They even designed CD covers in art lessons for their project.
 The work, learning and planning by teacher and student was tremendous.
 Upon being asked however, "What did you do with all that great work" she replied she'd listened to the CD in class and put the CD covers up on the bulletin board.
 This is a great example of integrated learning but it's not authentic learning.

 I had just completed an authentic event, a Medieval Market Living Museum one April evening.
 It was the culmination of one and half months of preparation as the students demonstrated their personas (roles) as medieval trades people in medieval Coventry, UK.
 The students worked diligently away at their trades during this open house, all academic levels to their potential.
 Their goal was to create an authentic medieval trade persona, an authentic costume that reflected their trade role, an authentic working trade tool or product and a market stall to share their wares.
 The room was decorated with beautiful tapestries, murals, personalized heraldry banners and a large book display of the student's collective work/activity sheets carefully spiral bound.

 Visitors were far more interested in interacting with the trades people, hearing their stories, watching them work, than reading the notes that helped them attain their goal.
 Really, it is this kind of instance that affirms the reality that content and paper curriculum isn't as important as we believe them to be.
-It's important, and it certainly has its place but the applied knowledge is even more important.
-Somewhere along the continuum of learning development the jot notes became larger than the tangible, meaningful applications of life itself.
-In the end, it's the applied demonstration that counts.
-"It's all in the doing".
+It's important, and it certainly has its place, but the applied knowledge is far more important.
+The doing consolidates all the learning that went into the event.